UPDATE — SEPTEMBER 2025:

 - Model Risk and Data Quality: The opaque nature of many AI models, combined with limited explainability, could increase risks for financial institutions that lack robust AI governance frameworks.

-The report also highlights the long-term risks associated with generative AI, such as its potential use in financial fraud and misinformation.
+The FSB also flags long-term concerns tied to generative AI, including its potential role in large-scale fraud and financial misinformation.

-Despite the risks, the FSB recognizes AI’s transformative potential for the financial industry.
-Innovations such as document summarization, natural language processing, and predictive analytics promise enhanced efficiency and customer experience.
+Despite these concerns, the FSB recognizes AI’s significant upside.
+Tools such as document analysis, natural language processing, and predictive analytics can improve efficiency and customer experience across financial services.

 Need Help?